A complete guide about carbon road wheels

 These questions and answers will all help to frame what style of carbon wheels suit you.

-The Anatomy of a Carbon Wheel
+The Anatomy of carbon road wheels

 Rims are a hoop that your spokes go into, and it holds your tire and in some cases a tube.
 Your rim will have a deep section in the middle, where the spokes enter and will be shallow at the edges, this will give your rim a U shape.
 Your rim will need to be stiff to help the power of your pedal stroke reach the tire and the road and not be deflected to the side.
+It is not easy to produce the carbon rim.

 At the heart of every set of wheels is a pair of hubs.
 The hub is connected to your wheel rim by spokes and is connected to your bike frame or fork by an axle that runs through its center.
 The axle will pass through some bearings as it goes through your hub, and on the rear hub, it’ll also pass through a freehub.